Nagendra1997/mesibo-documentation/index.md

 }
 ```

-### View the participant's stream
+### Subscribing to participants
-You get the call object of each participant in `Mesibo_onParticipants`.You can subscribe to stream as follows with the `call()` method
+You get the call object of each participant in `Mesibo_onParticipants`.You can subscribe to stream as follows with the `call()` method.
+In this example, we will get the call object to each participant and we are immediately subscribing to the stream of all participants.

 ```javascript